 Approximately 1500 facilities in 25 states.
-Optelcon’s network also provides expert in building free standing networks for our clients in areas where we may not currently have full coverage
+Optelcon’s network also provides experts in building free-standing networks for our clients in areas where we may not currently have full coverage

 What lab tests are available through Optelcon’s network?

 Under Optelcon’s network lab network solution, more than 92% of all 80,000 series lab codes are included.
-Those not covered include various DNA tests and other more complex analysis, many of which are performed under an In-Patient setting.
-For any lab code that is unable to be priced under the Optelcon’s network lab fee schedule, the client can simply submit those claims to the general PPO to secure savings.
+Those not covered include various DNA tests and other more complex analyses, many of which are performed in an In-Patient setting.
+For any lab code that is unable to be priced under Optelcon’s network lab fee schedule, the client can simply submit those claims to the general PPO to secure savings.

 Our Radiology Network & Concierge Service is a system set up by Optelcon’s network to better manage the cost and service of highly utilized and expensive diagnostic procedures such as MRI, CT, Arthrograms, CTA, MRA, and P.E.T./CT Scans.
 Through our actively managed Radiology Network, we direct patients to highly credentialed imaging facilities at greatly reduced rates and pass these savings on to you.
 Optelcon’s network includes an executive management team and scheduling department with a combined experience of over 250,000 diagnostic claims managed which resulted in more than $250 million in savings Nationwide Coverage.

-Advanced radiology procedures continuing to grow in cost and utilization.
+Advanced radiology procedures continue to grow in cost and utilization.
 Most health plans experience anywhere from 10-13% of total membership having one of these studies ordered on an annual basis.

-The key highlights to this program are as follows:
+The key highlights of this program are as follows:

 What is a Radiology Network & Concierge Service?